Jason Charnick, Director/Producer

 Sharon Rutter is an Emmy and Telly award-winning director/editor who is known for her ability to sculpt rich, engaging stories both in feature films and documentaries.
 She most recently finished cutting Space Station 76, starring Liv Tyler and Patrick Wilson, which premiered at SXSW 2014.

 In 2001, Sharon directed and edited Demon of the Derby: The Ann Calvello Story, a celebrated feature-length documentary portrait of roller derby’s meanest mama on skates.
 In 2002, she cut the provocative and critically-acclaimed The Rules of Attraction, directed by Roger Avary (Pulp Fiction, Killing Zoe).
 In 2006, she cut the offbeat comedy Love Comes to the Executioner, starring Jeremy Renner and Ginnifer Goodwin.

-Last year, she finished Three Days of Hamlet for Alex Hyde-White, which won Best Documentary at the International Family Film Festival, as well as Best Documentary at the L-Dub Film Festival.
+In 2012, she finished Three Days of Hamlet for Alex Hyde-White, which won Best Documentary at the International Family Film Festival, as well as Best Documentary at the L-Dub Film Festival.
 She also recently won best editing for the short film, Underestimated, at the Palm Beach 15 Minutes of Fame Film Festival.